3 reasons to make a job portfolio

 It used to be that the only thing you needed to show up with to a job interview was a copy of your resume.
-These days, it helps to go the extra mile and bring one extra item: A visual presentation of your previous work in the form of a job portfolio.
+It helps to go the extra mile these days by bringing one extra item: A visual presentation of your previous work in the form of a job portfolio.

 Most people think of portfolios as useful only for job seekers looking for work in a visual or creative field, such as graphic designers or writers.
 While they are definitely most helpful for these career paths, they can be just as handy for any job candidate.
 In no way should they replace the standard resume or cover letter, but portfolios are a great way to bring your career to life for hiring managers.